fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 })
 ```

 But wait, what is the type of this object?
 It is not exactly a <i>DiaryEntry</i>, since it is still missing the <i>id</i> field.
-It could be useful for us just to create a new type <i>NewDiaryEntry</i> which could work as a type for the not-yet saved diary.
+It could be useful for us just to create a new type <i>NewDiaryEntry</i> which could work as a type for the not yet saved diary.
 Let us create that in <i>types.ts</i> using the existing <i>DiaryEntry</i> object with the [Omit](http://www.typescriptlang.org/docs/handbook/utility-types.html#omittk) utility type:

 ```js
 export type NewDiaryEntry = Omit<DiaryEntry, 'id'>;